charmbracelet/bubbletea/tutorials/basics/README.md

 You may have noticed that "ctrl+c" and "q" above return a `tea.Quit` command with the model.
-That's a special command which instructs the Bubble Tea runtime to quit, effectively exiting the program.
+That's a special command which instructs the Bubble Tea runtime to quit, exiting the program.

 ## The View Function